Server Side Caching Blog

 Why should you delete caches?

 There are several reasons to delete the cache regularly: Sometimes files that are stored in the cache prevent current content from being displayed.
 If the cache is deleted, the latest version of the website can then be loaded.
-In addition, the cache can become quite large over time and slow down processes, which is counterproductive for performance optimization.
+In addition, the cache can become quite large over time and slow down processes, which is counterproductive for performance optimisation.

-Your e-mail address will not be published.
-Required fields are marked with *
+Your email address will not be published.
+Required fields are marked *